George Leslie Mackay: Idol burning

 The revitalization movement in the form of communal removal of Chinese idols proceeded even without the presence of Mackay, who was amazed at what he saw happening.
-In a letter addressed “To the Presbyterian Church in Canada from Halifax to Manitoba” (June 5, 1883) he wrote:
+In a letter addressed "To the Presbyterian Church in Canada from Halifax to Manitoba" (June 5, 1883) he wrote:

 I sent a telegram some time ago to say that 1000 were asking Christian instruction.
 I state below the mark now when I declare that upwards of 2000 (two thousand) have thrown idols away and wish to follow the Lord of Hosts. ....
 In a village with upwards of 200 every soul wants to be Christian – every house cleansed of idols.
 Another village with nearly 300 not very far away came out as a body, men, women and children and already sing our sweet hymns long in the night.

 Visit to Kavalan settlement in Hualien – September 1890

-The second reference to communal idol burning is September 8–9, 1890, when Mackay, accompanied by Koa-kau and Tan-he travelled by boat to visit Kavalan people who had settled in Ka-le-oan (嘉禮宛) north of Hualien City(花蓮港).
+The second reference to communal idol burning is September 8–9, 1890, when Mackay, accompanied by Koa-kau and Tan-he travelled by boat to visit Kavalan people who had settled in Ka-le-oan (嘉禮宛) north of Hualien City (花蓮港).
 His letter to the Foreign Missionary Society (September 12) presents in detail the process of community decision making, the political symbolism of having idols, negotiating with the Chinese authorities for their consent to remove idols, and the celebratory nature of the burning, followed by a ritual celebrating the new communitas.

+Mackay letter to Wardrope, October 16 1890: